Rolaris/Rolaris/README.md

-- 🥺 Hi, I’m @Rolaris, also
+- 🥺 Hi, I’m @Rolaris, also a very cool person.
 - 👀 I’m interested in how to get your pants.
 - 🤔 I’m currently learning: JAvAsCrIpT
 - 🥷🏻 I’m looking to collaborate on some Stinkin' Jones Expeditinary Forces (?)...